 We advise governments as they strive to develop low-carbon strategies with effective, efficient and equitable mitigation and adaptation plans — including via REDD+ (Reducing Emissions from Deforestation and forest Degradation) and Ecosystem-based Adaptation, which involves the conservation, sustainable management and restoration of ecosystems.

-Conservation International advises governments as they strive to develop low-carbon economies with effective, efficient and equitable REDD+ and adaptation plans.
-This includes engaging and strengthening indigenous and local community institutions, establishing sound and sustainable benefit-sharing and forest conservation actions, transferring technical skills and knowledge, and enhancing national accounting frameworks and governance structures.
+Conservation International also supports governments in engaging with Indigenous and local community institutions, establishing sound and sustainable benefit-sharing mechanisms, incentivizing forest conservation, transferring technical skills and knowledge, and enhancing transparency.

 Using targeted programs that include technical guidance, training workshops and community engagement, Conservation International and our partners build knowledge and capacity in-country while using site-based demonstration activities to inform and guide long-term national policies and development discussions.